fetchai/agents-aea/docs/generic-skills-step-by-step.md

         self._balance = 0
 ```

 We initialize the strategy class by trying to read the strategy variables from the YAML file.
 If this is not possible we specified some default values.
-The following two methods are related to the oef search service, add them under the initialization of the class:
+The following two methods are related to the OEF search service, add them under the initialization of the class:

 ``` python
     @property